-The moderating role of malleability mindset
+The Moderating Role of Malleability Mindset

-The present work will investigate for the first time whether malleability moderates the effect of retribution versus rehabilitation motives upon observers’ support of punishment for professional misconduct.
-On the one hand, a malleable (vs. fixed) mindset relates positively to the belief that offenders can truly change their future behaviors, and thereby it might promote future focus (Goodwin & Gromet, 2014).
-It follows that a malleable mindset should lead people to understand punishment not as an end in itself (e.g., based upon desert or vengeance), but as a means in order to alter who the offender is for her/his and society good.
-Therefore, we contend that a malleable mindset should strengthen the relevance of rehabilitation motive in predicting people’s support of offender’s punishment—i.e., punishment would be supported specifically in order to motivate change in offender’s behavior.
-Indeed, rehabilitation is forward-oriented, aiming to transform the behavior of the offender (e.g., McNeill, 2014).
+The present work was the first to investigate whether malleability moderates the effect of retribution versus rehabilitation motives on observers’ support for punishment for professional misconduct.
+On the one hand, a malleable (vs. fixed) mindset relates positively to the belief that offenders can truly change their future behaviors, and thereby it might promote a future-oriented perspective (Goodwin & Gromet, 2014).
+From this point of view, a malleable mindset should lead people to understand punishment not as an end in itself (e.g., based upon desert or vengeance), rather as a means to alter the offender’s character, both for her/his sake and for the good of society.
+Therefore, we contend that a malleable mindset should strengthen the relevance of the rehabilitation motive in predicting people’s support for an offender’s punishment—i.e., punishment would be supported on the basis that it motivates a change in the offender’s behavior.
+Indeed, rehabilitation is forward-oriented and aims to transform the long-term behavior of the offender (e.g., McNeill, 2014).

-On the other hand, a fixed (vs. malleable) mindset relates to the belief that offenders cannot change their behavior and as such might promote past focus (Goodwin & Gromet, 2014).
-It followed that, according to a fixed mindset, the wrongdoing reveals the offender’s true nature (e.g., Chiu, Hong & Dweck, 1997; see also Dweck, Chiu & Hong, 1995; Kershnar, 2001).
-Put differently, a fixed mindset seems to uphold punishment for its own sake in order give the offenders what they deserve and to restore the moral balance.
-However, a fixed mindset seems incompatible with offender’s education and rehabilitation.
-Therefore, we contend that a fixed mindset would strengthen the relevance of retribution in predicting people’s support of offender’s punishment.
-Indeed, retribution is past-oriented, as punishment is supported specifically in order to do justice for the wrong that has been done (Erdley & Dweck, 1993; Gervey et al., 1999).
+On the other hand, a fixed (vs. malleable) mindset relates to the belief that offenders cannot change their behavior and, as such, this mindset might promote a focus on the past (Goodwin & Gromet, 2014).
+According to a fixed mindset perspective, the wrongdoing reveals the offender’s true nature (e.g., Chiu, Hong & Dweck, 1997; see also Dweck, Chiu & Hong, 1995; Kershnar, 2001).
+Put differently, a fixed mindset seems to uphold punishment for its own sake; that is, to give offenders what they deserve and to restore the moral balance.
+Further, a fixed mindset appears to be incompatible with promoting an offender’s education and rehabilitation.
+Therefore, we contend that a fixed mindset would strengthen the relevance of a retribution motive in predicting people’s support for the punishment of an offender.
+Indeed, retribution is past-oriented, as punishment is supported specifically for the purpose of bringing the offender to justice for the wrong that has been done (Erdley & Dweck, 1993; Gervey et al., 1999).

-According to this understanding, we expect that malleability will moderate the influence of retribution versus rehabilitation motives on observers’ support for offender’s punishment.
-More specifically, a malleable mindset should strengthen the influence of rehabilitation rather than retribution motive on people’s support of offender’s punishment.
-Conversely, a fixed mindset should strengthen the influence of retribution rather than rehabilitation motive on people’s support of offender’s punishment.
+Based on this understanding, we expected that malleability would moderate the influence of retribution versus rehabilitation motives on observers’ support for an offender’s punishment.
+More specifically, a malleable mindset should strengthen the influence of the rehabilitation rather than retribution motive on people’s support for the punishment of the offender.
+Conversely, a fixed mindset should strengthen the influence of the retribution rather than rehabilitation motive on people’s support for an offender’s punishment.

 Overview and Hypotheses